peter890331/new_autoshinyhunter_gui_version/README.md

 ## About anthor
 #### Home page
-About me and some of this script's introduction, you can go to the upper left "作者介紹" to get it.
+About me and some of this script's introduction, can go to the upper left "作者介紹" to get it.

 Click "作者介紹".

 ---

 #### Anthor page
 After clicking "作者介紹", will bring up the introduce about me and some of this script's introduction.
 <img src= "https://github.com/peter890331/new_autoshinyhunter_gui_version/blob/figures/author.png" width="300px">

+---

+## Some screen recording when using
+These videos are the gains of my actual use for a period of time, as evidenced by the videos.
+Includes previously captured using some [older script][1]s.
+(Click in to download to watch the full video.)

+## Some screenshot when using
+These screenshots are my actual usage, including testing while developing, I also like to use the script while doing other things, while I focus on other things, the script will continue to click pokémons for me.
+Includes previously captured using [older script][1].

+#### [new_autoshinyhunter_cmd_version][1], [older script][1]：

+#### new_autoshinyhunter_gui_version, this script：